 Google Search Console

-If you don’t have a Google Search Console account, you can find out how to set one up here.
+If you don’t have a Google Search Console account, find out how to set up Google Search Console here.
 Google Search Console is a traffic and performance tool, which can help anyone with a website understand their search performance.
 It can help identify your top clicked keywords, impression volumes within search results and you can even request indexing of a new URL.

 Unlike PageSpeed Insights, Search Console gives a more in-depth overview of your Core Web Vitals by grouping pages that need optimising or consideration.
 It highlights the URLs that need urgent attention, rather than you having to run numerous tests on various pages to find the problematic ones.